Monish-Nallagondalla/Sensor_Fault_Detection/README.md

 2. Open your browser and navigate to `http://localhost:5000`.

 ### Notebooks
-- Analyze data trends in `notebooks/eda.ipynb`.
+- Explore sensor data trends in `notebooks/sensor_data_analysis.ipynb`.
-- Train and evaluate models using `notebooks/diamondPrice.ipynb`.
+- Train and evaluate fault detection models using `notebooks/sensorFaultDetection.ipynb`.

 ## 7. 🤝 Contributing
 We welcome contributions!
 Please: